-We have audited the accompanying consolidated financial statements of ThedaCare, Inc. and Affiliates, which comprise the consolidated balance sheet as of December 31, 2018, and the related consolidated statements of operations, changes in net assets, and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of ThedaCare, Inc. and Affiliates, which comprise the consolidated balance sheets as of December 31, 2019 and 2018, and the related consolidated statements of operations, changes in net assets, and cash flows for the years then ended, and the related notes to the consolidated financial statements.